Banton, Romblon: Language

 A sign written in the Asi language that says "Huyatang Lugar" (waiting place) for motorcycle taxis.

-The island's inhabitants speak the Asi language (also known as Bantoanon), one of three major languages spoken in Romblon and one of five primary branches of the Bisayan language family.
+The island's inhabitants speak the Bantoanon language (also known as Asi), one of three major languages spoken in Romblon and one of five primary branches of the Bisayan language family.
 The island's inhabitants were the first speakers of the language throughout the province, having spoken it since precolonial times.
-From Banton, the language spread to other island like Maestro de Campo, Simara, and in the towns of Calatrava, and Odiongan in Tablas Island.
+From Banton, the language spread to other islands such as Maestro de Campo, Simara, and in the towns of Calatrava, and Odiongan in Tablas Island.

 David Paul Zorc, a linguist from the Australian National University whose expertise is on Philippine languages, notes that Asi speakers may have been the first Bisayan speakers in the Romblon region.
 He also suggests that Asi may have a Cebuano substratum and that many of its words may have been influenced by the later influx of other languages such as Romblomanon.